 Following my training (some 6 years of it) I was admitted to the Roll of Solicitors and in my firm quickly undertook the responsibility of advocating parental rights and informing them as to their legal entitlement up and down the Country.

-I have recently featured on BBC Radio Suffolk, BBC Radio Sheffield and BBC Look North to discuss legal entitlement and parental rights in education law and the difficulties experienced in specific Local Authority areas.
+I have featured on BBC Radio Suffolk, BBC Radio Sheffield and BBC Look North to discuss legal entitlement and parental rights in education law and the difficulties experienced in specific Local Authority areas.
 I also spend a lot of my time pro-bono, trying to pass information on to parents that they might not otherwise receive.
 I want to make a difference.